nielsr2/Embodied-Interaction-Mini-Project/README.md

 This reports documents the work, and considerations for how

-Report Outline
+**Report Outline**
 	1. Theoritical Grounding
 	2. Implications for design
 	3. Laban Effort Descriptors Implementations and use case considerations.
 	4. Final Remarks.

 The following report will first theoritical grounding of the design process, some general considerations/takeaways based on this literature, then outline the work on extracting Laban Effort Descriptors and considerations on how this could be used.

+**NOTES ON HOW THIS DIFFERS FROM P7 PROJECT:** - - From this previous semester project, the onlywork that is being re-used, is an application that sends the sensor data via open-sound control (OSC).
+- The type of sensor, and its placement will be the same.
+- The P7 project did not use Laban Descriptors nor really consider movement.
+It focused 'Sense of Agency' for these types of interactions.
-NOTE: From this previous semester project, the onlywork that is being re-used, is an application that sends the sensor data via open-sound control (OSC).
-The type of sensor, and its placement will be the same.
-The present mini-project will not have any BCI or other technology for *selection* of lights implemented, however it will be considered as part of this whole.
+- The present mini-project will not have any BCI or other technology for *selection* of lights implemented, however it will be considered as part of this whole.

 ## Theoritical Grounding -  Soma Design

 From a dualistic perspective the two technologies are clearly divided between: the mind, and the body.
-Therefore, Höök et al.'s paper ["Unpacking Non-Dualistic Design: The Soma Design Case"](https://doi.org/10.1145/3462448) [[1]]

-was chosen as main reference for this mini-project in order to open up for a more nuanced perspective, as wells as leveraging the first-person perspective insights of the researcher.
+Therefore, Höök et al.'s paper ["Unpacking Non-Dualistic Design: The Soma Design Case"](https://doi.org/10.1145/3462448) [1] was chosen as main reference for this mini-project in order to open up for a more nuanced perspective, as wells as leveraging the first-person perspective insights of the researcher.

 Höök et al. propose three tactics involving: